Travel in style

 Travel like a local along the Mekong River on a traditional sampan, and discover the fascinating floating market with boats selling various Mekong fruits and vegetables, as well as the local floating village.

 The Tra Su Nature Reserve is a 845-hectare ecological haven which has become one of the most popular sites in the Mekong Delta.
-It is the habitat of many unique water birds, colonies of bats, various rare animal and bird species.
-Turtles, snakes and other reptiles and freshwater fish can also be found in the meandering canals.
-It is best visited from July to December, as the bird colonies gather in the reserve to breed.
-At this time of the year, large areas of the forest are flooded and visitors are invited to explore the area by motorboat.
 The green trees, vibrant colours and dark water along with the deep voice of birds in harmony with nature makes a trip to Tra Su a truly unforgettable experience in the region.
 On the way to Tra Su Forest, you will also visit a Khmer Village and familiarize with the local techniques of palm sugar producing.

 For more information or for reservation, please contact us directly.